Kateryna Volodko: 2012: Retirement from tennis

 Bondarenko began clay-court season at the Charleston Cup.
 In the first round, she defeated world No. 84, Olga Govortsova.
-In the second round, she lost easily to fourth seed Vera Zvonareva, 1–6, 1–6.
-At the Porsche Grand Prix, Bondarenko reached the final round of qualifying where she lost to Anna Chakvetadze 3–6, 6–7.
-Still entering the draw as a lucky loser, she lost in the first round to qualifier Gréta Arn, 6–7, 3–6.
+In the second round, she lost easily to fourth seed Vera Zvonareva.
+At the Porsche Grand Prix, Bondarenko reached the final round of qualifying where she lost to Anna Chakvetadze.
+Still entering the draw as a lucky loser, she lost in the first round to qualifier Gréta Arn.
 At the Italian Open, she retired in the first round of qualifying, trailing 7–6 to Anastasia Rodionova.
 At the Brussels Open, she lost in the first round to tenth seed Nadia Petrova.
-Playing at the French Open, Bondarenko lost in the first round to qualifier Chan Yung-jan, 1–6, 6–7.
+Playing at the French Open, Bondarenko lost in the first round to qualifier Chan Yung-jan.

 She played only one grass-court tournament to prepare for Wimbledon.
 At the Rosmalen Open, she upset second seed Sara Errani in the first round in three sets.
-In the second round, she lost to world No. 53, Kim Clijsters, 2–6, 1–6.
-At Wimbledon, she beat world No. 82, Kimiko Date-Krumm, in the first round but was eliminated in the second by 14th seed Ana Ivanovic, 6–3, 7–6.
+In the second round, she lost to world No. 53, Kim Clijsters.
+At Wimbledon, she beat world No. 82, Kimiko Date-Krumm, in the first round but was eliminated in the second by 14th seed Ana Ivanovic.
 Bondarenko had led their head-to-head 2–0.

-At the Swedish Open, she defeated qualifier Carina Witthöft in the first round, 6–2, 7–6.
-In the second, she lost to seventh seed Mona Barthel, 2–6, 5–7.
+At the Swedish Open, she defeated qualifier Carina Witthöft in the first round, in two sets.
+In the second, she lost to seventh seed Mona Barthel in straight sets.
 Representing Ukraine at the Summer Olympics, Bondarenko lost in the first round to sixth seed Petra Kvitová, in three sets.

-Playing qualifying at the Cincinnati Open, she lost in the final round of qualifying to Eleni Daniilidou, 3–6, 6–7.
-At the New Haven Open, Bondarenko was defeated in the first round of qualifying by Anastasia Rodionova, 7–6, 6–2.
-At the US Open, the final tournament of her career, she lost in the first round to 30th seed and former world No. 1, Jelena Janković, 1–6, 2–6.
+Playing qualifying at the Cincinnati Open, she lost in the final round of qualifying to Eleni Daniilidou.
+At the New Haven Open, Bondarenko was defeated in the first round of qualifying by Anastasia Rodionova.
+At the US Open, the final tournament of her career, she lost in the first round to 30th seed and former world No. 1, Jelena Janković.